saltstack/salt/doc/topics/development/tests/index.rst

     pip install nox-py2

-Once this requirement is installed, you can use ``nox`` binary to run all of the tests included in Salt's test suite:
+Once this requirement is installed, you can use the ``nox`` binary to run all of the tests included in Salt's test suite:

 .. code-block:: bash